hexagontk/gradle_starter/README.md

 Gradle Wrapper Setup
 --------------------
-You can change Gradle version in `gradle/wrapper/gradle-wrapper.properties`.
+You can change the Gradle version in `gradle/wrapper/gradle-wrapper.properties`.

 Usage
 -----